Abhilash-Ponnachan/aws-notes/notes-overview.md

       status = 200 ; size = 294718
       >> time taken = 5.52 seconds
    ```
+   The first access tme is no different as it is still pulling the resource down to the nearest edge location.
     - The subsequent runs we would get something like -
    ```bash
       status = 200 ; size = 294718